 What Went Wrong Between Kanye West And Donald Trump?
-As He Deletes His Tweets

 — AP Entertainment (@APEntertainment) February 7, 2017

-Kanye might not have officially said it but a recent report from TMZ claims that he was not pleased with how Trump handled things during his first two weeks as the President of the U.S. There is also a big chance that Mr. West was astonished by Trump’s travel ban as well as his immigration policy.
-Whatever the case, something about the new president must have ticked him off so that he decided to delete the tweets.
+Kanye might not have officially said it but a recent report from TMZ claims that he was not pleased with how Trump handled things during his first two weeks as the president of the U.S. There is also a big chance that Mr. West was astonished by Trump’s travel ban as well as his immigration policy.
+Whatever the case, something about the new president must have ticked him off, prompting him to delete the tweets.

 “I wanted to meet with Trump today to discuss multicultural issues.
 These issues included bullying, supporting teachers, modernising [curriculum], and violence in Chicago.
 I feel it is important to have a direct line of communication with our future President if we truly want change,” Kanye wrote in one of his past tweets which have now been deleted.
+West had previously been an avid Trump supporter

 Kanye announced a few months ago that he was a strong Trump supporter.
 He even pointed out that he would have voted for Donald in the presidential elections.
 The 39-year-old did not vote in the presidential elections because he had been hospitalized at the time.
 Some of his close friends such as John Legend have been stern Trump haters and were very surprised about West’s support for Donald who was the president-elect at the time.